Troubleshooting

 Alternatively, you can use the keyboard shortcut command-shift-5 to bring up the onscreen Screen Recording controls.

-Once you’ve made the recording, upload it to a cloud service like Dropbox or Google Drive, or share it via YouTube, and .
+Once you’ve made the recording, upload it to a cloud service like Dropbox or Google Drive, or share it via YouTube, and post the link in your forum thread.

 If you can’t share a video, screenshots can still be very helpful.
 Try to capture the whole Elements window so we can see your workspace and any visible settings.